skybert/skybert-net/src/pages/discoveries.md

 ```--regexp-extended``` switch to ```sed```.

 Passing ```--regexp-extended```, or just ```-r```, also makes some of
-the syntax easier as you don't have to escape group parenthesis.
+the syntax easier as you don't have to escape group parenthesis and I

-After just using it a couple of hours, I find using extended regexps
-also makes sed behave much more predictable.
+find ```sed``` overall becomes more predictable using this switch.

 ## 2014-12-22